 Combatting the negative impacts of SDOH requires close collaboration.
 And CHWs form the backbone of these efforts.
 To address these challenges, they:

-With their in-depth patient knowledge, CHWs at Genovista work with Amerigroup to reach patients who need assistance and help doctors better provide services.
+With their in-depth patient knowledge, CHWs work with payers to reach patients who need assistance and help doctors better provide services.

-“We communicate with Amerigroup at least monthly to alert them to patients we learn need help through our relationships with their providers.
+“We communicate with one of our payers, Amerigroup, at least monthly to alert them to patients we learn need help through our relationships with their providers.
 Then we connect those patients with the payer services they need,” Thrower says.
 “In some cases, Amerigroup is already working with the patient.
 For newly identified patients, though, they connect them with a variety of programs.”

-Genovista and Amerigroup tested the power of their partnership in 2020.
+Genovista (a joint venture between Genesis Physicians Group and Innovista Health) and Amerigroup tested the power of their partnership in 2020.
 They detected their patient population’s pre-pandemic ED utilization was nearly 50% higher than Medicaid’s national goal.
-Based on their analytics, Thrower says they saw the possibility for improvement.
+Based on their analytics, they saw the possibility for improvement.

 Using artificial intelligence algorithms, they identified their most frequent ED utilizers from the previous year.
 Then, everyone went to work.
 CHWs received alerts about each patient who visited the ED.
 Within one to three days post-discharge, they contacted patients to complete an SDOH assessment and conduct motivational interviews.